ansleybrown1337/water-data-converter-in-r-and-python/README.md

 Rscript converter.R --input "../Example Old Data/sample_old_data.csv" --output "../Output/sample_new_data.csv"
 ```

+## Bugs and Future Work
+- Code works with example data, but didn't work with test kerbel data.
+Need to figure out why.

 ## Contribute

 Contributions are always welcome!
 Please read the [CONTRIBUTING.md](CONTRIBUTING.md) file for details on how to contribute.